YichengShen/a-cookbook/README.md

 This project aims to document a personal collection of delicious recipes.

-If you are interested in contributing, please feel free to take a look [this folder](./content/recipe/) and use one of the recipes as a template.
+If you are interested in contributing, please feel free to take a look [this recipe](./content/recipe/咖喱鸡/index.md) and use it as a template.